Stuyk/rebar-altv/docs/plugins/structure.md

 If you wish to create plugins then you need to understand the basic structure of a plugin.

 1. Create a folder inside `src/plugins` and name it something unique
-2. Create these additional folders under the new folder you created
+2. Create these additional folders under the new folder you created (not all are necessary)
     1. `client`
     2. `images`
     3. `server`